 - The Virginian Hotel in Medicine Bow opened for business.
 The hotel was named after Owen Wister's book The Virginian.

-- The Union Pacific Coal Company No. 3.5 mine in Hanna opened for coal production.
+- The Union Pacific Coal Company's No. 3.5 Mine in Hanna opened for coal production.

 - A coal mine explosion at Cumberland, Wyoming killed six miners and twenty more were injured.
 The explosion was caused by the ignition of coal dust in the mine.
 Cumberland is today a ghost town located between Evanston and Kemmerer.

-- The last residents of Carbon left for other places for housing and employment.
+- The last residents of Carbon left the town searching for other places of housing and employment.
 The town was now abandoned.

 1913 November 16: